 Our graduates have gone on to work as auto technicians and diesel mechanics in dealerships, national chains and independent auto repair shops.
 In addition, some of our interns pursue careers in service and sales.
 We have also entered a partnership with the Maryland Transit Administration (MTA).
 This partnership will enable interns to test and qualify to work on the MTA's fleet of buses.

-Want to Join the Training Program?
+Want to Join One of Our Training Programs?

-If you're interested in applying for our automotive training program, click the download button on this page, for an application.
+If you're interested in applying for our Maryland automotive training program, click the download application button on this page, for an application.
 Fill out the required information and send it in.
 If you have further questions, you can call us at (410) 242-3168.